AlanKK/update-cloudflare-dns/README.md

 # cloudflare-dyn-dns
-Update Cloudflare DNS entry with IP address when external IP address has changed (different from the DNS entry)
+Update Cloudflare DNS entry with IP address

-Optionally send a notification with Pushbullet

 ## Usage

 ```
-ip_dns_update -c <path to config file>
+ip_dns_update -c <path to config file> -i <ip address>
 ```

-* Create a config file from config.template.json and populate it with Cloudflare data
+* Create a config file from config.template.json and populate it with Cloudflare token and data
-* Add a pushbullet API key if you want those notifications

 ## Releases
 Prebuilt binaries can be downloaded from the bin directory in repo for Windows, Linux, and MacOS